-With the advent of The New York Times' online presence (www.NYTimes.com), an online production phase was introduced to the newspaper's operations.
-In this phase, online producers augment articles with the data and metadata necessary to effectively present the content over the Web.
+With the advent of the New York Times' online presence (www.nytimes.com), an online production phase was introduced to the newspaper's operations.
+In this phase, online producers augment articles with the data and metadata necessary to effectively present the content over the web.1

-To place an article online, a producer starts by deciding in which sections of the site the article should appear (e.g. technology, fashion, etc).
-The producer might then create an online-only headline for the article or opt to use the print headline.
+To place an article online, a producer starts by deciding which sections of the site the article should appear in (e.g. technology, fashion, etc).
+The producer might then create an online only headline for the article or opt to use the print headline.

-The producer then tags the article with relevant persons, places, organizations, titles and subject descriptors.
+Following that, the producer tags the article with relevant persons, places, organizations, titles and subject descriptors.
 As is the case with the indexing service, the tags used by the online production staff are drawn from a normalized controlled vocabulary and are applied in a consistent manner across articles.
 The tags used by the online producers are a subset of the tags used by the indexing service.
-Unlike the indexers at The New York Times Indexing Service, online producers are assisted by an automated tagging algorithm that suggests potential tags for a given article.
+Unlike the library scientists at the Times Indexing Service, online producers are assisted by an automated tagging algorithm that suggests potential tags for a given article.
 To ensure quality, producers review the suggested tags to add missing tags and remove irrelevant tags.
 Producers also use a similar approach to place the article into one or more nodes of a small taxonomy.

-The online production process concludes with the publication of the article on NYTimes.com.
+The online production process concludes with the publication of the article on nytimes.com.